 4-H, backyard poultry keeping and urban farming helps families understand the importance of healthy food, organic farming practices, wetland conservation, animal care, and environmental stewardship in an urban space.
 Healthy food comes from healthy soil and animal products, which can be anywhere—even in the city.
 For the future, it’s important to grow farmers as well as crops and livestock.

 The 2018 Raffle is $250 in gift cards and merchandise from Whidbey Island retailers.
 Also in our raffle is hand-painted chairs and original artwork.
 Purchase a Raffle ticket here.

 Many thanks to the Whidbey Island Community for its support of 4-H and all the important leadership opportunities it provides our Island youth, as well as for recognizing the important role small-farming plays in Island County.

 We hope to see you on the tour!

 Coop Tour tickets are $15 per car which admits all children and up to four adults.
-If you prefer to purchase your tickets in person, you can do so at Bayview Farm & Garden; Skagit Farmers Supply Country stores in Freeland and Oak Harbor; and the Tractor Supply in Oak Harbor.
-(The links provided are for location information only.)
-Purchase tickets here.
+If you prefer to purchase your tickets in person, you can do so at Bayview Farm & Garden; Skagit Farmers Supply Country stores in Freeland and Oak Harbor; the Tractor Supply in Oak Harbor, Metcalfe Hay and Feed, and Diamond Rentals (Oak Harbor) and eventbrite.
+Purchase online tickets here.